Analogue Gravity Models From Conformal Rescaling: The Acoustic Metric

 The effective mass (\ref{eq:meff}) will not in general be a constant.
 It might be more appropriate then to refer to it as potential.
-However, to avoid a nomenclature-confusion with the potential for the background field, we prefer to call it an effective mass.
+However, to avoid a nomenclature-confusion with the potential for the background field, we will (as it has become customary in the literature) refer to it it an effective mass.